Luke-Cutter/Spectralify/README.md

 # Troubleshooting
 ## Common Issues

+Importing: Use the Jupyter Notebook terminal and pip import the following: librosa, audioread, mutagen (all file types you need for your program), numpy, pandas, scipy, matplot lib, and seaborn.

 Memory usage for large libraries: Process fewer files at once
 Performance: Utilize parallel processing options
 File loading errors: Check file format compatibility